Irish Bacon and Cabbage

 oil and sear off ribs for two minutes per side.
 Remove from pan.

-medium heat.
-Put the ribs back in the pot and add the Guinness and the stock
+over medium heat.
+Put the ribs back in the pot and add the Guinness and

-and the bouquet of herbs.
-Bring to a gentle boil and then cover and place
+the stock and the bouquet of herbs.
+Bring to a gentle boil and then

 Top